Product Design

 My mission was to take ownership of the project by:

-• Deeply understanding user profiles, daily tasks, pain points, and needs.
+• Deeply understanding user profiles, daily tasks, pain points and needs.

-• Expanding the product’s functionality through new features.
+• Expanding the product through new features.

 • Enhancing the overall user experience.

-Research Process
+Research Process and Insights

 To deeply understand our users and customers, we relied on three primary sources: